atsushieno/aap-core/README.md

 In `Makefile`, those LV2 dependencies on desktop are built with debugging symbols by default (`waf -d`).

-JUCE integration on desktop is especially much easier as JUCE is primarily developed for desktop.
-JUCE exporter for CLion may be useful for debugging (especially that Android Studio native builds are also for CMake either way).
-On CLion (verified with 2019.3) setting the project root with `Tools` -> `CMake` -> `Change Project Root` command would make it possible to diagnose issues with breakpoints on the sources from AAP itself, LV2 dependencies and prebuilt LV2 plugins (e.g. mda-lv2).

 Debugging will become easier by setting the following environment variables (replace `{.../android-audio-plugin-framework}` part to match your repo checkout), as the local checkouts including submodules would become the debuggee sources:

 - `AAP_PLUGIN_PATH={.../android-audio-plugin-framework}/java/samples/aaplv2plugins/src/main/res/xml`